Interstate 10: Louisiana

 In Lake Charles, a 13 mi loop route signed as I-210 branches off of I-10 and goes through the southern portion of the city.
 In Lafayette, it serves as the southern terminus for I-49.
 Shortly afterward, there is an 18 mi stretch of elevated highway between Lafayette and Baton Rouge known as the Atchafalaya Swamp Freeway, as it goes over the Atchafalaya River, across the Atchafalaya Basin Bridge, and the adjacent swamps.
 It crosses the Mississippi River at the Horace Wilkinson Bridge in Baton Rouge, where the eastbound lanes are the only portion of I-10 that is essentially one lane.

 After crossing the Horace Wilkinson Bridge, two lanes from I-110 south merge with two lanes I-10 east into three lanes with one of the eastbound lanes quickly becoming an exit only lane.
 After this, the highway is back to four lanes approaching the I-10/I-12 split.
 I-12 links Baton Rouge to Slidell and bypasses I-10's southward jog through New Orleans by remaining north of Lake Pontchartrain.
 On this route, I-10 serves as the southern terminus for I-55 in LaPlace and crosses over a portion of Lake Pontchartrain on the I-10 Bonnet Carré Spillway Bridge.

 In New Orleans, a stretch of I-10 from the I-10/I-610 Junction near the Orleans–Jefferson parish line to the US 90/US 90 Business (US 90 Bus.) junction is known as the Pontchartrain Expressway.
-A dip near the I-10/I-610 junction to travel under a railroad track is one of the lowest points in New Orleans and is highly susceptible to flooding.
-Buildups of rainwater dozens of feet deep (several meters) are commonplace during hurricanes.
+An underpass near the I-10/I-610 junction to travel under a railroad track is one of the lowest points in New Orleans and is highly susceptible to flooding as buildups of rainwater are commonplace during hurricanes or heavy rainstorms.
 Near Slidell, I-10 serves as the eastern terminus of I-12 and the southern terminus of I-59; turning east to the Mississippi state line.
 The highway is known as the Stephen Ambrose Memorial Highway, named after the historian and writer, until the state line.

 I-310 and I-510 are the built sections of what was slated to be I-410, which would have acted as a southern bypass of New Orleans.
 They function as spur routes serving lower density or suburban areas west and east of New Orleans respectively.
 I-610 is a shortcut from the eastern to western portion of New Orleans avoiding I-10's detour into the New Orleans Central Business District.